Chen Yifei: Fashion and home design

 Chen launched his fashion brand, Layefe (a play on his first name), in 1998, followed by the introduction of Layefe Home, his designer homeware line, in 2000.

 Chen initially created the fashion line to offer affordable clothing in his home country.
 After spending time abroad and gaining a broader perspective on fashion, he developed a collection that reflected a fusion of Western and Eastern influences.
 Through Layefe, he sought to "provide beautiful and affordable clothing for Chinese women."

 Social life

 Chen Yifei had an active social life, living life as a sort of celebrity in Shanghai due to his successes in art, fashion and business.
 He often appeared in local tabloids if not for his accomplishments as an artist and businessman, then for gossip about his alleged "affairs with models".

 Chen has two sons; one, Chen Lin, from his first marriage and another from his second marriage.
 Chen's second son from his second marriage, Chen Tian, was to a former model named Song Meiying.

-Chen was a notably personable man and was one of the few celebrities who liberally gave out his cellular phone number to reporters.
+Chen was one of the celebrities who gave out his cellular phone number to reporters.